pulse99r/life-plan/readme.md

       - How can I stay on track in the future?
       - Where else in my life are my planned target dates in jeopardy?
       - Are any oe my plans dependent on accomplishing other plans?
+  - Weekly affirmations, inspiration and encouragement and empowerment to help people stay on track, and support them when the encounter failure.
+Like Churchill once said, "Success is going from failure to failure with no loss of enthusiasm!"
+  - Games that educate people on "right thinking" and cultivating a culture of positive forward looking thought processes.
+  - Absolutely no push advertising!!!!
+There will be a page for ads that people can visit voluntarily.
+What they view or click on will not be tracked unless they voluntarily save as a favorite or follow.

 - DEVELOPERS: